 The Connection Between Readers and Characters

 A relatable character can bridge the gap between fiction and reality.
 Think about it: when you read a book, you aren’t just absorbing words on a page.
 Instead, you’re stepping into the shoes of someone whose thoughts, fears, and desires might mirror your own.
-Characters such as Harry Potter, Elizabeth Bennet, and Jay Gatsby are not only memorable but have become cultural icons because of the feelings they evoke.
+Characters such as Harry Potter, Elizabeth Bennet, and Jay Gatsby are not only memorable but have also become cultural icons due to the feelings they evoke.

 Examples of Relatable Characters